1031 Exchange Rental Properties [Ultimate Guide]

-One of the most common ways to make your money work for you in the United States is to invest in a rental property.
-Homeowners begin to realize fairly quickly that purchasing a property and renting it to another is a great way to earn passive income without having to perform that may day to day tasks.
+Do you know one of the most common ways to make your money work for you?
+Here in the United States, it is to invest in a rental property.
+Homeowners begin to realize fairly quickly this opportunity.
+They realized that purchasing a property and renting it to another is a great way to earn passive income.
+This is without having to perform that many day-to-day tasks.
+We will talk more about 1031 exchange rental properties in this article.

 Of course, rental properties do not always pan out the way that some land and building owners had expected.
-While some properties may have trouble acquiring consistently paying tenants, other assets may be better off sold for a tremendous amount of money.
+Some properties may have trouble acquiring consistently paying tenants.
+Other assets may be better off sold for a tremendous amount of money.

 With a large sale, comes large taxes.
-If you plan to sell your rental property, then it is important to be aware of the possibility of a 1031 exchange, which is one of the smart tools used by many savvy investors.
+If you plan to sell your rental property, then it is important to be aware of the possibility of a 1031 exchange.
+This is one of the smart tools that many savvy investors are using.
 In this article, we will outline the steps necessary to 1031 exchange rental property and maximize the potential for reinvesting your funds.

 How to Sell Your Rental Property

 Of course, you can 1031 exchange rental property only once the property is sold.
-Rental properties are not by definition rental properties but rather they are only considered so because of the way they are being sued.
-If you sell your rental property to a new owner, they may live in the space part or full time without continuing the legacy of leasing out space.
+Rental properties are not by definition rental properties.
+Planning to sell your rental property to a new owner?
+Then they may live in the space part or full time without continuing the legacy of leasing out space.

-With this in mind, coastal areas and vacation destinations are full of short-term rental properties, whereas most American cities are filled with long-term rental properties looking for monthly tenants.
+With this in mind, coastal areas and vacation destinations are full of short-term rental properties.
+Whereas most American cities have long-term rental properties looking for monthly tenants.
 This can be in the residential, commercial, and industrial spaces.

 Determining the Value of a Rental Property